vmullig/ndm1_design_scripts/README.md

 ## Licence

 These scripts are made available under the MIT licence.
 They are intended to be freely distributed, modified at will, and used in a royalty-free manner.
 For full details, see the LICENCE file.
+If you use these scripts, please cite the publication above.

 ## Contents